Jacinda-Chen/salary-prediction/README.md

 - Age and years of experience dominated in the tree-based Random Forest model
 - SHAP revealed which features drove individual predictions
 - Gender had a small but measurable effect — showing the importance of fairness analysis
+- Individuals with higher education and experience clustered into higher salary groups, consistent with model predictions.

 ---